-Knowing Your Purpose can Add Years to Your life
+Finding Your Purpose in God Can Add Years to Your life

-There is research that has identified certain “bluezones” around the world where people live healthier, longer lives.
-In one of the articles that is available on bluezones.com you can read how knowing your purpose can add years to your life.
+There is research that has identified certain “blue zones” around the world where people live healthier, longer lives.
+In one of the articles that is available on bluezones.com, you can read how finding your purpose can add years to your life.

 “Research suggests that you could be living up to seven good years longer.
 Research shows that people who know their life purpose and why they wake up in the morning live longer, better lives.

-Dr. Robert Butler and his collaborators led an NIH-funded study that looked at the correlation between having a sense of purpose and longevity.
-His 11-year study followed healthy people between the ages of 65 and 92, and showed that those who expressed having clear goals or purpose lived longer and lived better than those who did not.
+Dr. Robert Butler and his collaborators led an NIH-funded study that looked at the correlation between having a sense of purpose in life and longevity.
+His 11-year study followed healthy people between the ages of 65 and 92 and showed that those who expressed having clear goals or purpose lived longer and lived better than those who did not.

 This is because individuals who understand what brings them joy and happiness tend to have what we like to call the Right Outlook.
 They are engulfed in activities and communities that allow them to immerse themselves in a rewarding and gratifying environment.”

-No one knows how long they will be blessed with life, but knowing our purpose can add years to our life and help us find contentment and fulfillment.
+No one knows how long they will be blessed with life, but finding your purpose in God can add years to your life and help you live authentically with more peace and fulfillment.